 Likewise, it is widely used with poria, as in the Dragon Herbs formula "Unlock", to improve circulation of the pelvic region, decrease female menstrual tension as well as provide prostate support to men.

 Classified under the name Ramulus Cinnamomi, this variety is more specific for the heart, lung, and urinary bladder systems.
 Gui Zhi has similar "lifting" properties to that of Rou Gui and is utilized for it warming effects and moving Yang Chi.
 It is used to open the chest and limbs as well as relax tension in the shoulders and neck.

 In 2017 reports published in the journal Neural Regeneration Research, Gui Zhi was shown to be potentially effective for alleviating neuroinflammation.

 Chinese cinnamon bark and cinnamon twig is used in teas or, as mentioned, is commercially added to preparations as an herbal supplement.

 When using the whole bark or twig slices in home brews and tonic tea formulas, they are not usually decocted (simmered) for long periods of time.
 Rather, they are added at the end and usually never simmered beyond a few minutes.

 It typically takes very little cinnamon, in comparison to other herbs used in the overall formulation, to be effective.
-Because of cassia cinnamon's coumarin content, it should be avoided in high dose amounts or not used on a frequent basis.
+Because of cassia cinnamon's coumarin content, high dose amounts should be avoided on a frequent basis.
 (Read more about this here.)